MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >    When defining auto-scale rules, account for the time it takes for your application to initialize.
 Scaling decisions should consider this initialization overhead.
 >
-> - **Use caching**.
-Retrieving information from a resource that doesn't change frequently and is expensive to access affects performance.
+> - **Use caching**:  Retrieving information from a resource that doesn't change frequently and is expensive to access affects performance.
 Complex queries, including joins and multiple lookups, contribute to execution time.
 Caching aims to minimize the processing time and latency.
 By caching query results, you avoid repeated round trips to the database or backend.
 Also, reduces processing time for subsequent requests.
 >
 >   For more information about using local and distributed cache in the workload, see [Caching](/azure/architecture/best-practices/caching).
 >
-> - **Review the performance antipatterns**.
-To make sure the web application performs and scales as your business requirements, avoid the [typical antipatterns](/azure/architecture/antipatterns/).
+> - **Review the performance antipatterns**: To make sure the web application performs and scales as your business requirements, avoid the [typical antipatterns](/azure/architecture/antipatterns/).
 Here are some antipatterns that are corrected by App Service.
 >
 >   |Antipattern|Description|
 >   |------------------------------|-----------|